REALWorld Law

 Denmark

-On 1 January 2023, two new requirements in BR18 (the Danish Building Regulations) entered into force, supporting the construction industry's desire to work more climate friendly as well as contribute to reducing the total emissions from construction and thereby reduce Denmark's CO2 emissions.
+Notably, the Danish Building Regulations 2018 (BR 18 – Bygningsreglementet) impose new climate sustainability requirements.
+Since 1 January 2023, two requirements have supported the construction industry's desire to work more climate friendly as well as contributed to reducing the total emissions from construction and thereby reduce Denmark's CO2 emissions.

-The first requirement is a requirement for calculation of the climate impact in the form of a life-cycle calculation (LCA) for new constructions.
+New buildings must undergo a life-cycle climate impact calculation (LCA) to quantify their total CO₂ footprint.
 The purpose of this calculation is to make the building's climate impact visible, including in relation to design, layout and operation of the building.

-From 1 July 2025, all new constructions, ie also constructions under 1,000 m2, will have to comply with the set CO2 limit values.
-In addition, tightened and differentiated limit values depending on type and size of the building are entering into force on 1 July 2025, meaning that eg the limit value for industrial and commercial buildings is set to 7.5 kilos of CO2 equivalents per m2 (2025) while for summer houses up to 150 m2 the limit value is 4.0 kilos of CO2 equivalents per m2 (2025).
+Furthermore, BR18 sets a limit on permissible carbon emissions for large projects – initially 12 kg CO2/m²/year for buildings over 1,000 m2.
+These climate rules have been strengthened as of 2025: from 1 July 2025, all new constructions, ie also constructions under 1,000 m2, must comply with differentiated CO2 limits by building type and size.
+For instance, the limit value for industrial and commercial buildings is set to 7.5 kilos of CO2 equivalents per m2 (2025) while for summer houses up to 150 m2 the limit value is 4.0 kilos of CO2 equivalents per m2 (2025).